Total and dark mass from observations of galaxy centers with Machine Learning: Simulation and observation data

 \subsection{TNG100 simulation for training and testing}

-IllustrisTNG (N+19) is a series of state-of-art magneto-hydrodynamic simulation using different box sizes: 50Mpc/h, 100Mpc/h, 300Mpc/h.
-In this work we use TNG100-1 (TNG100, for short), which is the highest resolution simulation with a volume of $106.5Mpc^3$ and $1024^3$ dark matter particles.
+IllustrisTNG (N+19) is a series of state-of-the-art magneto-hydrodynamic simulations using different box sizes: 50Mpc/h, 100Mpc/h, and 300Mpc/h.
+In this work, we use TNG100-1 (TNG100, for short), which is the highest resolution simulation with a volume of $106.5Mpc^3$ and $1024^3$ dark matter particles.
 The mass resolution of dark matter particles is $7.5\times10^6M_{\odot}$, while the mean mass resolution of baryon particles is $1.4\times10^6M_{\odot}$.
-The Plummer equivalent gravitational softening of the collisionless component in the comoving units at z=0 is $R_p=1.0~ \rm kpc/h$ (see N+19, Table \ref{tab: features and targets}) or $0.74 ~\rm kpc/h$ in the physical units at z=0.
-The cosmological parameters are based on Planck2015 (see \S\ref{sec:intro}), which is also the cosmology {\it we will uniform all the observed data throughout the paper.} The hydrodynamical part of the simulation includes updated recipes for star formation and evolution, chemical enrichment, cooling and feedbacks \citep{Weinberger2016/10.1093/mnras/stw2944,Pillepich2018MNRAS.475..648P,Nelson2018MNRAS.475..624N}.
+The Plummer equivalent gravitational softening of the collisionless component in the comoving units at z=0 is $R_p=1.0~ \rm kpc/h$ (see N+19, Table~1) or $0.74 ~\rm kpc/h$ in the physical units at z=0.
+The cosmological parameters are based on Planck2015 (see \S\ref{sec:intro}), which is also the cosmology we use for all the observed data throughout the paper.
+The hydrodynamical part of the simulation includes updated recipes for star formation and evolution, chemical enrichment, cooling, and feedbacks \citep{Weinberger2016/10.1093/mnras/stw2944,Pillepich2018MNRAS.475..648P,Nelson2018MNRAS.475..624N}.
 It also accounts for AGN feedback \citep{Weinberger2016/10.1093/mnras/stw2944} and galactic winds model \citep{Pillepich2018MNRAS.475..648P}, mimicking supernovae feedback.